FerretedHeart/FerretedHeart/README.md

 - 👋 Hi, I’m @FerretedHeart
-- 👀 I’m interested in learning all the things!
+- 👀 I’m interested in learning front end development!
-- 🌱 I’m currently learning Angular 13
+- 🌱 I’m currently learning React

 <!---
 FerretedHeart/FerretedHeart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.